 - The Records Division provides a variety of City-related records, responding to an average of 1000 Public Records Requests monthly.

 - The Recording Secretaries prepare approximately 125 pages of minutes for City Council and Board meetings monthly.

 - The mail department handles an average of 7,500 pieces of incoming and outgoing mail for the entire City Government monthly.

 - The Records Division works with the public to provide Passport and Pet License services.

 The Administration Division records and transcribes the official minutes of the boards, commissions, and committees of the City government and performs the necessary administrative functions associated with these boards.

-The Records Division provides services for all City departments by storing records, maintaining an inventory of those records, offering prompt retrieval for public records requests from citizens, news media and other governmental agencies as well as staff, Mayor and Council.
+The Records Division provides services for all City departments by storing records, maintaining an inventory of those records, and offering prompt retrieval for public records requests from citizens, news media, and other governmental agencies as well as staff, Mayor, and Council.
 This division also offers passport services as a designated processing facility.

 The Communications Division professionally greets and assists the public and accurately answers and directs telephone calls received by the City Hall switchboard.
 This division also provides a full-service mail operation and courier service to all City operations.

 Extensive Request Policy